 }

 If there is not a default case and the switched expression does not match any of the cases, then control simply shifts to the next statement after the switch statement block.
 Unintentionally omitting a break statement between two cases will cause subsequent cases to be executed until a break or the end of the switch block is reached.
-This could cause unexpected results.
+An incomplete set of cases will cause the switch statement to either execute the default case or if there isn’t a default case, simply continue executing after the switch statement, Any of these scenarios could cause unexpected results.

 6.27.2 Guidance to language users